barryclark/jekyll-now/_posts/2016-11-11-neural-networks-are-easy-and-you-can-too.md

 title: DRAFT - A Visual Beginners Guide to Neural Networks
 ---

+## Motivation
+I'm not a machine learning expert.
+I'm a software engineer whose only brushes with AI before 2015 were an expert systems class in college and minor experiments with recommendations and search engine optimization.
+I had always wanted to delve deeper into machine learning, but never really found my "in".
+That's why when Google open sourced TensorFlow in November 2015, I got super excited and knew it was time to jump in and start the learning journey.
+Not to sound dramatic, but to me, it actually felt kind of like Prometheus handing down fire to mankind from the Mount Olympus of machine learning.
+In the back of my head was the idea that the entire field of Big Data and technologies like Hadoop were vastly accelerated when Google researchers released their Map Reduce paper.
+This time it's not a paper -- it's the actual software they use internally after years and years of evolution.

+So I started learning what I can about the basics of

+## Start here
 Let's start with a simple example.
 Say you're helping a friend who wants to buy a house.
 She was quoted $400,000 for a 2000 sq ft house (185 meters).
 Is this a good price or not?

 It's not easy to tell without a frame of reference.
 So you ask your friends who have bought houses in that same neighborhoods, and you end up with three data points: